juanmilkah/volatix/volatix-server/readme.md

 - **Memory management**: Configurable capacity limits

 ### Eviction Policies
+NOTE: Only a single element is removed from the cache when an eviction is invoked.
+This model relies on marking entries as expired before invoking an eviction command.
+This is subject to change in later implementations to allow for custom eviction counts.
 1. **Oldest**: Remove entries by creation time
 2. **LRU (Least Recently Used)**: Remove least accessed entries
 3. **LFU (Least Frequently Used)**: Remove entries with lowest access count